 A financial instrument is any contract that gives rise to a financial asset in one entity and a financial liability or equity instrument in another entity.
-Non-derivative financial instruments comprise cash and cash equivalents, intercompany loans receivable and borrowings.
+Non-derivative financial instruments comprise cash and cash equivalents, intercompany loans receivable, borrowings, amounts owed by group undertakings, other financial liabilities and amounts payable in respect of group relief.